PEOPLE-ER/spectral-recovery/docs/index.md

 The objective of the PEOPLE-ER Spectral Recovery tool is to provide an open source and multi-platform time series data analytics solution for both remote sensing research and ER monitoring purposes, which operates with freely available satellite imagery.
-It provides flexible methods for satellite EO data time series analysis, by providing users with the ability to select from a variety of spectral indices and recovery metrics as well as define reference or baseline conditions.
+It provides flexible methods for spectral recovery analysis, by providing users with the ability to select from a variety of spectral indices and recovery metrics as well as define reference or baseline conditions.
 The aim is to provide custom analyses ideal for widespread applications beyond site-specific contexts, with flexible reference conditions enabling direct integration with current ER initiatives and guidelines.
 The ability to calculate